 “We know these deceptive marketing tactics for credit-card add-on products are not unique to a single institution,” Cordray said last week.
 “We expect announcements about other institutions as our ongoing work continues to unfold.”
 He didn’t name any of the firms, and Jen Howard, a CFPB spokeswoman, declined to comment on enforcement plans.

 The dispute concerns so-called payment protection, which pays credit-card bills in case of job loss or disability, and monitoring services that alert customers to changes in their credit profiles.

 Bank of America, Wells Fargo and Citigroup spokesmen declined to comment on whether they received complaints or faced enforcement actions similar to those at McLean, Virginia-based Capital One, and the CFPB hasn’t accused them of wrongdoing.

-Intersections is a publicly traded firm based in Chantilly, Virginia, while Affinion, based in Stamford, Connecticut, is owned by private-equity firms Apollo Global Management LLC (APO) and General Atlantic LLC.
+Intersections is a publicly traded firm based in Chantilly, Virginia, while Affinion, based in Stamford, Connecticut, is owned by private-equity firms Apollo Global Management LLC (APO:US) and General Atlantic LLC.